rand3289/OutNet/readme.md

 ## TODO
 * Ipmplement/fix all TODO in source code
 * Figure out the best way to run outnet as a system service (OS dependent).
 Write wrappers and leave console apps as is?
-* Add origin.url file support that contains remote OutNet ip:port to start local service crawling
 * Add IPv4 SSDP capability so that other services can find OutNet.
 This way services do not need to be configured with OutNet IP:port

-* How to associate metadata with file hashes in OutNetX?
-Metadata can be subject or related hashes.